Linguistic Structure from a Bottleneck on Sequential Information Processing: Methods

-\paragraph{Noun phrase order} The source distribution on noun phrases is estimated from the empirical frequency of noun phrases in the German GSD UD corpus \citep{mcdonald2013universal}, which has the largest number of such noun phrases among the UD corpora.
+\paragraph{Noun phrase order} The source distribution on noun phrases is estimated from the empirical frequency of noun phrases in the German GSD UD corpus, which has the largest number of such noun phrases among the UD corpora.
 To estimate this source, we define a noun phrase as a head lemma of part-of-speech \texttt{NOUN} along with the head lemmas for all dependents of type \texttt{amod} (with part-of-speech \texttt{ADJ}), \texttt{nummod} (with part-of-speech \texttt{NUM}), and \texttt{det} (with part-of-speech \texttt{DET}).
-We extract noun phrases of this form from the dependency corpus.
-For noun phrases with multiple adjectives modifying, one of the adjectives is chosen randomly and the others are discarded.
+We extract these noun phrase forms from the corpus.
+When a noun phrase has multiple adjectives, one of the adjectives is chosen randomly and the others are discarded.
 The result is counts of noun phrases of the form below: \\

-The source distribution is taken to be proportional to these counts.
-We then compute excess entropy at the word level over the attested noun phrases for all possible permutations of determiner, numeral, adjective, and noun.
+The source distribution is directly proportional to these counts.
+We then compute predictive information at the word level over the attested noun phrases for all possible permutations of determiner, numeral, adjective, and noun.
+Typological frequencies are as given by Dryer (2018)\citep{dryer2018order}.

-\paragraph{Semantic features} Semantic norms from the Glasgow Word Norms \citep{scott2019glasgow} were transformed into binary features by recoding each norm as 1 if it exceeded the mean value for that feature across all words, and 0 otherwise.
-Word frequencies were calculated by maximum likelihood based on lemma frequencies in the concatenation of the English GUM \citep{zeldes2017gum}, GUMReddit \citep{behzad2020crossgenre}, and EWT \citep{silveira2014gold} corpora from UD 2.8.
-The `Number' feature was calculated based on the value of the \texttt{Number} feature in the UD annotations.
-Verb--object pairs were identified as a head token with universal part-of-speech \texttt{VERB} with a dependency of type \texttt{obj} to a dependent token with part-of-speech \texttt{NOUN}.
+\paragraph{Semantic features} We binarize the Lancaster Sensorimotor Norms\cite{lynott2020lancaster} by recoding each norm as 1 if it exceeds the mean value for that feature across all words, and 0 otherwise.
+Word frequencies are calculated by maximum likelihood based on lemma frequencies in the concatenation of the English GUM\cite{zeldes2017gum}, GUMReddit\cite{behzad2020crossgenre}, and EWT\cite{silveira2014gold} corpora from UD 2.8.
+The `Number' feature is calculated based on the value of the \texttt{Number} feature in the UD annotations.
+Verb--object pairs were identified as a head wordform with part-of-speech \texttt{VERB} with a dependent wordform of relation \texttt{obj} and part-of-speech \texttt{NOUN}.